 In the past I’ve found Chocolate Cheesecake to be more chocolate than cheesecake, if ya know what I mean.
 Now that’s not totally a complaint because I love chocolate as much as the next person but when the word cheesecake is sitting pretty in the title, I want it to taste of cheesecake.
 Well, I finally nailed it.
 This Baked Chocolate Cheesecake has the best of both worlds – chocolatey and cheesecakey.

-Now I could have stop there at the glorious easy baked cheesecake but I decided to dial things up a notch by adding a simple, made-from-scratch blackberry compote.
+Now I could have stopped there at the glorious easy baked cheesecake but I decided to dial things up a notch by adding a simple, made-from-scratch blackberry compote.
 This one used frozen berries so you can make this whenever you feel the urge and no need to wait until blackberries are in season.

 Don’t let the ‘baked’ part scare you – it’s totally simple.
-I’ve made both baked cheesecakes like this Easy Baked Cheesecake with Cherry Sauce and no-bake cheesecakes like my Dulce De Leche White Chocolate Cheesecake.
+I’ve made both baked cheesecakes like this Easy Baked Cherry Cheesecake and no-bake cheesecakes like my Dulce De Leche White Chocolate Cheesecake.
 To me, a baked cheesecake takes no more effort to make than a no-bake cheesecake.
 It also doesn’t take any longer.
 A no-bake cheesecake has making and setting time, while a baked cheesecake has a similar make, bake and cool time.

 This chocolate cheesecake bakes in the oven for around 45-50 minutes, then you just need to wait for it to cool before serving.